ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/git_workflow_explained.md

 ---
-topic: "git: basic workflow"
+topic: "git: workflow explained"
-desc: "The basics: git add..., git commit..., git push ... "
+desc: "The details behind git add..., git commit..., git push ... "
 ---

 This page explains the typical workflow that is used with git.